bowo-prasetyo/forkbuild/docs/Principles.md

 a specific client's memory.
 The fact that a client currently has a castle loaded in memory must never become part of the protocol or travel over the network.

+Published content is identified by its content hash, not its storage location (0.2.14).
+A Publication references immutable content through a cryptographic ContentReference.
+IPFS, Arweave, HTTP gateways, local storage, and future backends are retrieval mechanisms rather than content identities.
+Retrieved bytes must always be verified against the publication's expected content hash before deserialization.